yurukyuruk/data-grid/README.md

        - **type**:
        Type needs to be written in uppercase and type of the data can be a **"STRING"**, **"NUMBER"** or a **"DATE"**.
        - **columnIndex**:
        Order of displayed columns can be arranged by assigning an index number for each column.
+This feature will be added soon.
        - **visible**:
        This is an optional feature.
 Column can be displayed or hidden by default by editing this. "visible" can be **true** or **false**.
 If visible is undefined, it will be true.
        - **summary**: